hotosm/ActivationCurriculum/activation-leadership-role/leading-an-activation.md

 ## Managing the Team Lesson

-It one thing to set up a Tasking Manager project and ask for mappers, it is another to ask and keep tabs on a team of remote coordinators.
+It is one thing to set up a Tasking Manager project and ask for mappers, it is another to recruit and keep a team of remote coordinators engaged and on task.

 ### Leadership Style